teracyhq/dev/docs/nodejs_dev_guide.rst

 The changes should be like this: https://github.com/acme101/nodejs-hello-world/commit/ca822a679691de619200e7cd2a0a5d946e5045ae

-More the most up to date and more information, please checkout the README.md file from the project https://github.com/acme101/nodejs-hello-world
+More the most up-to-date and more information, please checkout the README.md file from the project https://github.com/acme101/nodejs-hello-world

 We can deploy the app on GKE (Google Container Engine) and Heroku by default.